RaviTejaVattem/vscode-testing-extension/blog.md

 }
 ```

-- The coverageRunProfile should be linked accordingly to show the coverage in vscode ui
+- The coverageRunProfile should be linked accordingly to show the coverage in the vscode ui

 ```typescript
 const coverageProfile = controller.createRunProfile(